Axobot-org/Axobot/docs/legal/privacy.rst

 Axobot has a very specific Privacy Policy, defining among other things our use of the collected data.
 We provide you with a translation of this policy here, but only as a guide. **This version cannot be used as a replacement for the original and official version**, available in French at https://zrunner.me/axobot-privacy.pdf.

-Here is the unofficial translation of the December 2, 2022 version.
+Here is the unofficial translation of the February 1, 2024 version.

 1. Object